quinny1187/maid-mcp/README.md

 # Maid-MCP 🎀

 A full-featured MCP (Model Context Protocol) server that gives Claude Desktop a maid personality with Japanese-accented voice, visual avatar presence, and speech recognition capabilities.
+Best used with a Claude Max plan, Opus 4 is very good about managing all the maid tools while coding things for you.

 ![Example Image](https://github.com/quinny1187/maid-mcp/blob/main/avatar/library/idle.png)